Table of Contents

 Preserving Unity.
 Academic essays need unity, which means that all of the ideas in an essay need to relate to the thesis, and all of the ideas in a paragraph need to relate to the paragraph's topic.
 It can be easy to get "off track" and start writing about an idea that is somewhat related to your main idea, but does not directly connect ...

-17. Cohesion and Coherence in Academic Writing
+18. Coherence and Cohesion in Academic Writing

-19. Coherence
+19. Coherence in Writing

-20. PDF Coherence and Academic Writing: Some Definitions and ...
+21. Coherence and Academic Writing: Some Definitions and ...

 Coherence in written text is a complex concept, involving a multitude of reader- and text-based features.
 Perhaps because of this, we writing instructors and the textbooks we use often discuss coherence in a vague or incomplete manner.
 This article reviews current coherence literature, defines coherence in broad terms,